knfoo/cluster-api-provider-metal3/docs/getting-started.md

 The pre-requisite for the deployment of CAPM3 are the following:

-- Ironic up and running (inside or outside of the cluster)
+- Ironic up and running (inside or outside of the cluster) Please refere to the [inside cluster Ironic](#inside-cluster-ironic) section for more information
 - BareMetalHost resources created for all hardware nodes and in "ready" or "available" state
 - all cluster-related CRs (inc. BareMetalHosts and related) must be in the